-The MEMS-FPI spectrum sensor is a ultra-compact sensor that houses a MEMS-FPI (Fabry-Perot Interferometer) tunable filter that can vary its transmission wavelength depending on the applied voltage and InGaAs PIN photodiode in a single package.
-The spectral response range is 1550 to 1850 nm.
-It is suitable for installation in compact devices for identifying materials in plastic and solutions and other similar applications.
+The MEMS-FPI spectrum sensor C14272 is a ultra-compact sensor that houses a MEMS-FPI (Fabry-Perot Interferometer) tun-able filter that can vary its transmission wavelength depending on the applied voltage and InGaAs PIN photodiode in a single package.
+The spectral response range is 1350 to 1650 nm.
+It is suitable for installation in simple, compact instruments for measuring material absorbance and the like.

 - Built-in Hamamatsu InGaAs PIN photodiode single element chip